am-shashank/SalesForceCodingChallenge/README.md

 - CoffeeShopFutureForce.java: This class implements the main function
 - Coordinates.java: This class defines x,y co-ordinates of location
 - CoffeeShopDistance.java: This class stores coffee name and its distance from user
-- CoffeeShopDistanceComparator.java: This is a comparator class to compare distances between two users.

 ## Data Structures Used